 Drama and Music

-Drama and music classes are offered once a week to students in grades K–8, while high school students can choose theater and music classes as electives.
-Stanbridge offers a piano/keyboarding elective, as well as a drama club elective, in which students write and perform their own productions.
+Music classes are offered once a week to students in grades K–8, while high school students can choose theater and music classes as electives.
+Stanbridge offers a piano/keyboarding elective, as well as varying clubs, depending on student interest, which can include drama where students write and perform their own productions.

 Students from all grade divisions are welcome to join the Stanbridge Choir as well as the Stanbridge Rock Band.
 These groups regularly perform at the annual Holiday Concert and "Spring Sing" assemblies.